pluggdapps/pluggdapps/docs/configuration.rst

     Default character encoding to use on HTTP response.
 This can be customized for each view (or resource-variant)

-IHTTPRouter
-    IHTTPRouter plugin.
-Base router plugin for resolving requests to view- callable.

-IHTTPOutBound
-    A string of comma seperated value, where each value names a IHTTPOutBound plugin.
-Transforms will be applied in specified order.

-language
-    Default language to use in content negotiation.
-This can be customized for each view (or resource-variant)
+IHTTPCookie
+    Plugin implementing IHTTPCookie interface spec.
+Methods from this plugin will be used to process both request cookies and response cookies.

 IHTTPRequest
     Name of the plugin to encapsulate HTTP request.

-IHTTPSession
-    Plugin implementing IHTTPSession interface spec.
-Will be used to handle cookie based user-sessions.
+IHTTPResponse
+    Name of the plugin to encapsulate HTTP response.

 index_page
     Specify the index page for the hosted site.

-IHTTPCookie
-    Plugin implementing IHTTPCookie interface spec.
-Methods from this plugin will be used to process both request cookies and response cookies.

-IHTTPInBound
-    A string of comma seperated value, where each value names a IHTTPInBound plugin.
-Transforms will be applied in specified order.

 pluggdapps.docrootrouter